ahhyanb/starter-tv-show-finder/README.md

 #### `test/` directory

 The only automated tests for this project are within this directory.
-Keep in mind that to run your tests, you must create a test database and provide its URL within your `.env` file.

 ### Frontend directory